Nervosys/Botnix/pkgs/README.md

    The exact syntax and semantics of the Nix expression language, including the built-in function, are [described in the Nix manual](https://nixos.org/manual/nix/stable/language/).

-5. To test whether the package builds, run the following command from the root of the nixpkgs source tree:
+5. To test whether the package builds, run the following command from the root of the botpkgs source tree:

    ```ShellSession
    $ nix-build -A some-package